 Dart Raffe Farm History

-The photo above shows farming at Dart Raffe in the 1920s, with a hayrick being made with a horse drawn hay-sweep.
+The photo below shows farming at Dart Raffe in the 1920s, with a hayrick being made with a horse drawn hay-sweep.
 There are some old farm tools and small machinery on display in the old barn.

 There was a Domesday manor on this site which was called Derta or Derte.
 After the Norman invasion in 1066, it was given by William the Conqueror to a French lord called William de Poilley.
 (He may not have been Norman – the name comes from Burgundy, where they were Lords of the Castle of Pouilly sur Saone).
 His tenant was called Ralph, after whom the farm was named – Ralph de Derte became over time Dart Raffe.